- Checking the devices connected to the router using the DHCP Client Table

 To access the DHCP Client Table using the Linksys Smart Wi-Fi Router, click here.

-The steps below will guide you on how to check the DHCP Client Table:
+The steps below will guide you on how to check the DHCP Client Table using the web-based setup page.

 Once you’ve logged in to the web-based setup page, scroll down to the Network Setup section and ensure that the DHCP Server is enabled.
 If it’s set to Disabled, select the Enabled radio button then click Save Settings.